federvieh/selma/README.md

  * let playbar drop shadow
  * use default background colours in list views (?)
  * long press repeat show different repeat options (--> no need for Toast anymore)
- * correct colors for lessons
+ * correct colors for exercises
  * remember repeat mode on exit
  * more resolutions for repeat icon